How to Get Portuguese Citizenship: The Ultimate Guide

-Famous for its beautiful coastline, exquisite cuisine, delicious wine, and historical towns, Portugal is one of the most attractive European travel destinations.
+Famous for its beautiful coastline, exquisite cuisine, delicious wine and historical towns, Portugal is one of the most attractive European travel destinations.

-However, in the RCBI world, the country is known for its various residency programs, business-friendly environment, tax schemes, and investment opportunities.
+However, in the RCBI world, the country is known for its various residency programs, business-friendly environment, tax schemes and investment opportunities.

-In essence, Portugal is a stable EU jurisdiction with various personal and corporate benefits for investors, entrepreneurs, and digital nomads.
+In essence, Portugal is a stable EU jurisdiction with various personal and corporate benefits for investors, entrepreneurs and digital nomads.

 There are several routes you can adopt to obtain Portuguese citizenship.
 However, strict due diligence and legwork are needed to deal with Portuguese immigration authorities – something you may find difficult to DIY.

 If you want to get a Portuguese passport without spending months getting your application in order, Nomad Capitalist might be the right fit for you.
-We specialize in sorting out paperwork and dealing with foreign authorities, so you don’t have to.
+We specialise in sorting out paperwork and dealing with foreign authorities, so you don’t have to.
 Set up a call with us today to become an EU citizen and live your best life.

 Portugal – Country Overview

 Situated on the Iberian Peninsula, Portugal is a southwestern European country.
 The country shares its only land border with Spain and is bordered by the Atlantic Ocean to the west and south.
-Portuguese territory also comprises two archipelagos, Azores and Madeira, that have their own regional governments.

-The country boasts excellent cuisine, delicious wines, and 17 UNESCO World Heritage Sites.
+The country boasts excellent cuisine, delicious wines and 17 UNESCO World Heritage Sites.

-Portugal’s terrain is exceptionally diverse, making it an excellent country for a second home.
 Whether you want a beach house or a luxurious condo in the city, the country will not disappoint you.

 Portugal – Passport

-Portugal has the shortest naturalization period in the EU – only five years.
+Portugal also has the shortest naturalisation period in the EU – only five years.
 After five years of legal residence in Portugal, you can apply for Portuguese citizenship or permanent residence.
-Whether you should choose PR or citizenship depends entirely on your vision.

 Portugal – Economy

-Historically, Portugal has seen its fair share of economic ups and downs, but the country has always come out of a crisis stronger and more stable than before, making it a pretty suitable choice to park your investment.
+Historically, Portugal has seen its fair share of economic ups and downs, but the country has always come out of a crisis stronger and more stable than before, making it a pretty appealing choice to park your investment.

-Ways to Get Portuguese Citizenship
+How to Get Portuguese Citizenship: 5 Routes to Citizenship in Portugal

 The Portuguese nationality law states several ways to acquire Portuguese citizenship.
 Some routes require establishing Portuguese residency for a few years, while others may qualify you automatically.